ibrahimshibani/chatpy/thoughts-improvements-limitations.md

 5. **Frontend Technology**:
     - **Current State**: The current frontend is built using Streamlit, which is primarily designed for dashboarding and not for building interactive web applications.
     - **Improvements**: Develop a proper frontend using JavaScript or TypeScript with frameworks like React or Angular.

+6. **More Robust Data Validation**:
+    - **Current State**: As the application grows in size, this means an increase in functionality and possible integrations (Mobile app, desktop app).
+The risk of unexpected input from users could cause unexpected errors and bad data eventually ending up in database system.
+    - **Improvements**: Utilize a tool like Pydantic (possible shifting to fastapi instead of flask as integrates more easily) which uses native python types like int or str.

 ## State-of-the-Art Improvements (Icing on top of the cake)